 Pharmacists can dispense a prescription for nicotine e-cigarettes with evidence of a SAS or Authorised Prescriber approval.

-Pharmacists can also extemporaneously compound as long as they meet Pharamcy Board of Australia requirements.
+Pharmacists can also extemporaneously compound as long as they meet Pharmacy Board of Australia requirements.

-Pharmacy wholesalers can apply for an import permit under the following pathways:
+Pharmacy wholesalers can apply for an import declaration from the Australian Border Force under the following pathways:

 - Import Declaration (N10)